-Using a Self-Directed IRA LLC will offer you the ability to make a wide range of traditional as well as non-traditional investments, such as real estate, in addition to offering you strong asset and creditor protection.
-In addition, by using an LLC wholly owned by your IRA, you will also gain another layer of limited liability protection.
-In this regard, using a Self-Directed IRA LLC to make investments offers you far greater asset and creditor protection versus making the investment yourself.
+With this in mind, using a Self-Directed IRA LLC will offer you the ability to make a wide range of traditional and non-traditional investments.
+Of course this includes real estate.
+Additionally, it offers you strong asset and creditor protection.
+So by using an LLC that your IRA completely owns, you then gain another layer of limited liability protection.
+In other words, using a Self-Directed IRA LLC to make investments offers you far greater asset and creditor protection versus making the investment yourself.
 Because of this, it’s a wise choice to invest and grow your retirement funds through a Self-Directed IRA LLC is a great tool to protect your retirement assets from creditors, inside or outside of bankruptcy.

 IRA’s Federal Protection for Bankruptcy

 Similarly to 401(k) qualified plans, The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (“BAPCPA” or the “Act”), effective for bankruptcies filed after October 17, 2005, gave protection to debtor’s IRA funds in bankruptcy by exempting them from the bankruptcy estate.
 In other words, most unsecured business and consumer debts.
 An unsecured debt is essentially a loan that is not backed by an underlying asset (WHAT IS THIS?).
 The general exemption found in section 522 of the Bankruptcy Code, 11 U.S.C. §522, provides an unlimited exemption for IRAs under section 408 and Roth IRAs under section 408A.

-Traditional and Roth IRAs that are created and funded by the debtor are subject to an exemption limitation of $1 million in the aggregate for all such IRAs (adjusted for inflation and subject to increase if the bankruptcy judge determines that the “interests of justice so require”).
-It is understood that a rollover from a SEP or SIMPLE IRA into a rollover IRA receives only $1 million of protection since such a section 408(d)(3) rollover is not one of the rollovers sanctioned under Bankruptcy Code section 522(n).
+Traditional and Roth IRAs that a debtor creates and funds are subject to an exemption limitation of $1 million in the aggregate for all such IRAs (adjusted for inflation and subject to increase if the bankruptcy judge determines that the “interests of justice so require”).

 Protection of IRAs from Creditors Outside of Bankruptcy